jgodstime/laravel-error-notifier/README.md

 - If they are authenticated or not
 - User ID (If user is authenticated)
 - User email (If user is authenticated)
-- User error description message (After form is submitted)
+- User error description message (After form is submitted, for a non view based App)
+- File Error (The actual file the error was associated with)
+- Line Number (The line number the error happened)
-- Trace error (The file and line number of the error; *before and after form is submitted*)
+- Trace error (The list of files associated with the error; *before and after form is submitted*)
-- Error status code

 ## How to install